MoBlaa/nodes-demo/README.md

 4. A new line "> Hello, cli!" is printed to the terminal
 5. Write "Hello, mobile!" into the terminal
 6. The message "Hello, mobile!" is shown in the app.

+## Roadmap

+Different roadmap lists to show whats the goal of this project.

+### v0.1.0

+1. Implement Flutter mobile app which connects to the server by using the generated rust library.

+### v0.2.0

+1. Connect devices through routing library (uses kademlia).
+This allows connection without knowing meeting in person.